abdulahmad/NHLPA93Genesis/discovery.md

 93.645-649 - glass break -> NAME =

 92 frame.asm format:
-<offset from SPAList> - buffer or alignment byte -> pointer to Animation 1 gready
+<offset from SPAList> - header or offset byte -> pointer to Animation 1
+gready:
 <ptr to dir 0>
 <ptr to dir 1>
 <ptr to dir 2>